QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 <div class="row row-cols-md-2 mt-3"><div class="border-end border-dark">

-### 🔓 ftp - 21 (tcp)
+### 🔓 FTP - 21 (TCP)

 ➡️&nbsp; There is a secure version called FTPS (port 990).

-No encryption neither for the credentials nor the data exchanged.
+No encryption neither for the credentials or the data exchanged.

 ```bash
 $ ftp IP # use current user username